 Change the Way You Use The Web.

 Going a step further, try changing the language settings on Android or iOS.
-It’s quite a big step because from then on just about anything you do using it will require a bit more concentration, but if you’re up for it, it’s a great way of getting familiar with vocabulary related to gadgets.
-Make sure you remember the steps you take so you’ll know how to change them back if you have to.
+It’s quite a big step because from then on just about anything you do using it will require a lot more concentration, but if you’re up for it, it’s a great way of getting familiar with vocabulary related to gadgets.
+Make sure you remember the steps you take so you’ll know how to change them back if you find you’re in over your head.

 Label Your House